store Skip to content

 “Just watch this…” I said earnestly, surrendering to a moment as inexplicable as quicksand, my forehead damp and stomach on a romp.
 Holding out the candle, careful to not set her ablaze, it faintly illuminated Turquoise, who had dozed at my feet.
 She blinked reluctantly, coming awake, gazing into the candlelight as if it were an invading UFO.

 With my other hand I slowly drew close to her snout as she sniffed for clues.
 The instant I reached the top of her head, the sedative swirl of narcotics spirited back up my arm like a hypo from God.
-Every muscle in my body went flaccid as phone lines in summer.
+Every muscle in my body flaccid as summer phone wires.
 But there were no multiple voices as I heard earlier—just a singular soothing female voice.

 “Thank you for welcome.”
 Her words were extremely audible and stereophonic, even with my inefficient old man hearing.
 I didn’t know where the words homesteaded.
 In my head, bones or soul?
 Just pleasant and surrounding and female.